rmolinari/thesis_1999/1999_thesis.typ

      )
    $
    where we take $C_(-1)^beta = emptyset$.
 Here we do _not_ use this construct.
-The part of the verification argument, below, which deals with the permission delays inherent with our set up (Lemma 2.25 TODO) would only be complicated by the use of such variant enumerations.]
+The part of the verification argument, below, which deals with the permission delays inherent with our set up (#lemmaRef(<lemma2.25>)) would only be complicated by the use of such variant enumerations.]

   Now, if